Crate & Barrel has decided to merge its Land of Nod children’s site with its main furniture and housewares brand, calling it Crate and Kids.

 For 2017, Crate and Kids has lowered prices with “everyday value” cribs that run $500.
 That may still sound high, but previously cribs started at $600.

 Also new: convertible cribs (example: the Harmony, $800) with a fabric panel on the back board.
 While the convertible concept is great (and perhaps help justify the price tag), we aren’t fans of fabric panels inside a crib for practical reasons.
 If you think these panels will stay pristine, you haven’t seen what babies can do in cribs.
 Let’s just say it isn’t pretty.
 And there is no way of cleaning the panel.

-As for Crate & Kids’s customer service and quality, readers give the company high marks.
+As for Crate and Kids’s customer service and quality, readers give the company high marks.
 But one reader was upset that her furniture order arrived damaged—twice.
-Crate & Kids was accommodating in shipping out replacement pieces, but getting it right in the first place would be nice for a brand that sells such pricey items.
+Crate and Kids was accommodating in shipping out replacement pieces, but getting it right in the first place would be nice for a brand that sells such pricey items.

 All in all, we like Crate and Kids—if you want a made in the USA crib, the Andersen is one of your few choices (not just here, but anywhere online).
 And while the prices aren’t a bargain, many readers say the custom finishes and other coordinating accessories make it worth the investment.
 Style and quality-wise, these cribs aren’t much different than what you see on Target.com for a $200 Graco crib.
 What’s sets Crate and Kids apart are unique finishes (green, pink) and design aesthetic.
 If that’s important to you and you’re willing to pay the premium, the Crate and Kids is a good bet.
 Rating: A